Skip to content

 Toasts are beautiful.
 They make a room laugh and cry and raise their glasses.
 But a toast dissolves into the noise of the reception the moment the music starts again.
 A letter is different.
 A letter lives.

 Your daughter will read your letter on the morning of her wedding, hands trembling, mascara not yet applied.
-She will read it again on her first anniversary, curled on the couch with her partner beside her.
-She will read it when she becomes a mother herself and finally understands the depth of what you felt.
-She will read it on the hard days — the ones no one talks about at weddings — and your words will steady her the way your hand once steadied her bicycle.
+She'll read it again on her first anniversary, curled on the couch with her partner beside her.
+She'll read it when she becomes a mother herself and finally understands the depth of what you felt.
+She'll read it on the hard days — the ones no one talks about at weddings — and your words will steady her the way your hand once steadied her bicycle.

 A wedding toast belongs to the room.
-A letter belongs to her — and to every version of her she has not yet become.
+A letter belongs to her — and to every version of her she hasn't yet become.

-A letter to my daughter on her wedding day becomes part of the family archive.
-It is a piece of you, preserved in your own handwriting or your own carefully chosen words, that she can return to long after the flowers have wilted and the cake has been eaten.
-It is, in the truest sense, a legacy.
+A letter to your daughter on her wedding day becomes part of the family archive.
+It's a piece of you, preserved in your own handwriting or your own carefully chosen words, that she can return to long after the flowers have wilted and the cake has been eaten.

-If you have never written a letter like this before, you are not alone.
+If you've never written a letter like this before, you're not alone.
 Many parents feel overwhelmed by the enormity of the task.
-But the truth is that your daughter does not need perfection.
+But your daughter doesn't need perfection.
 She needs your heart on the page.

 What to Write in a Letter to Your Daughter on Her Wedding Day